megothub/vagrant-docker-osx-nodejs-server/README.md

 * Node.js: 12.16.1

 ### Vagrantfile
-This is the main Vagrantfile, which runs the Docker container
+Vagrant machine definition.
+Docker in our case.

 ### Dockerfile
-This is where the Docker magic happens.
-There's not much going on here-- Ubuntu updates its repos, installs Node.js, creates a public www directory, moves out Node.js app to it, then runs it.
+Contains instruction to build Docker image.
+We update Ubuntu repos and system files, install Node.js, create a public www directory and move Node.js app to it.
+Then instructions tell to run the app and expose one network port outside the container.

 ### app.js
-This is the super simple Node.js server.
+Simple Node.js server.
 It responds to everything with 'Hello World'.
-No ip is specified, so it defaults to '0.0.0.0' within the container.
+Listening on '0.0.0.0' within the container.